Taking time off from your business is a MUST!

-I wasn't surprised when Loren often talked about outsourcing in order to be more available for her husband and hopefully, for a future family.
-We started working together in October of 2016, and around May of 2017, Loren was blessed to be able to announce that their family was in fact growing.
+Loren and I started working together in October of 2016, and around May of 2017, Loren was blessed to be able to announce that their family was growing.

-Through outsourcing her editing over the past year, Loren was able to make specific things happen in her business to prepare her for an extended time off, Maternity Leave.
+Through outsourcing her editing over the past year, Loren was able to make specific things happen in her business to prepare her for this extended time off.
 There were also several VERY important things that took place in order to prepare her clients for her time away from the computer and her new role as Momma.

 But I’ll let her tell you the rest from here.